fbpx

 Individuals seeking permanent residence in Canada typically apply from their home country.
 However, exceptions exist for those in Canada facing challenges meeting Immigration and Refugee Protection Act (IRPA) requirements.
 These exemptions, based on humanitarian and compassionate grounds, allow applicants to seek permanent residency within Canada, despite not meeting standard criteria.
 This is what the Humanitarian and Compassionate Application is about.

-The Humanitarian and Compassionate Application permits individuals already in Canada to request permission to stay while their residency application is processed.
+Individuals already in Canada can request permission to stay while their residency application is going through the Humanitarian and Compassionate Application.
 It recognizes compelling reasons such as safety concerns, family ties, or hardships in their home country.
 It provides a means for immigration officials to balance policy with humanitarian considerations, ensuring flexibility within the system.
 Humanitarian and Compassionate Applications acknowledge the complex realities individuals face and offer a pathway for those needing special consideration to establish permanent residency in Canada from within the country.

 Table of contents